crocodic-studio/crudbooster/docs/en/how-to-put-custom-condition-grid-data.md

 ```
 This special method come in each controller that you've genereated.
 If you don't find it, you may create it one.

-For example, you have the table `products`:
+For example, you have a table `products`:

 | Field Name | Data Type |
 | ---------- | --------- |